-The 'Eastern Empire' of Europe, Austria is among the cultural hubs of Europe, with grand palaces and baroque abbeys on a par with the famous landmarks of Paris and London.
+The 'Eastern Empire' of Europe, Austria is one of the cultural hubs of the continent, with grand palaces and Baroque abbeys on a par with the famous landmarks of Paris and London.
 The rich cultural history of cities like Vienna and Salzburg has given birth to symphonies by Beethoven and waltzes by Strauss, as well as ground-breaking intellectuals like Sigmund Freud and Carl Jung.

 The former centre of the Hapsburg Empire, Austria's illustrious history is evident in not only its grand buildings, but its busy cultural calendar, filled with balls, festivals, and other events that play a major role in the European social calendar.

 Outside of the major cities, the rolling landscape of Austria provides endless entertainment with quaint villages and fashionable resorts dotting the valleys and vistas of the Austrian Alps.
 Skiing in the Alps at resorts like St Anton and Zell am See is among the most popular activities on a winter holiday in Austria, while the idyllic summers can be spent on cruises on the Danube or cycling the vineyards of rural Burgenland and Styria.

 The weather in Austria is warm and pleasant between April and September.
 The best time to visit Austria is May and September, which is generally agreed upon by the swarms of tourists who visit during that period.
 The weather in Austria tends to be a little cooler than other parts of Europe, making the summer months of July and August a good time to visit.
 Read more on Austria's Climate and Weather.

 What to see in Austria

 -See an opera by Beethoven or Mozart at the Vienna State Opera Theatre.

 -Try your luck at the elegant casino in the Schloss Kleßheim Palace.